niksy/node-stdlib-browser/README.md

 Returns: `Object`

-Exports absolute paths to each module, keyed by module names.
-Modules without browser replacements return `null`.
+Exports absolute paths to each module directory (where `package.json` is located), keyed by module names.
+Modules without browser replacements return module with default export `null`.

 Some modules have mocks in the mock directory.
 These are replacements with minimal functionality.